 - Similar to the above, many brokers are beholden to only one fund company (e.g. American Funds).
 No different than the car industry, most auto companies don’t make the best car, truck, SUV, mini-van and sports car because it’s hard to be great at everything.
 Similarly, in the mutual fund world, most fund companies are not great at managing U.S. stocks, international stocks, fixed income, real estate, etc. In the eyes of the DOL, not having access to the entire investment universe is less than ideal for plan sponsors as it limits their ability to get access to high-quality investment options.

-BerganKDV has a team of advisors to help plan sponsors understand the complex world of retirement plans by helping with 401(k) design, fiduciary governance, benchmarking 401(k) fees, educating participants and investment due diligence.
+BerganKDV has a team of advisors to help plan sponsors understand the complex world of retirement plans by helping with 401(k) design, fiduciary governance, benchmarking 401(k) fees, educating participants, and providing investment due diligence.
 Want to learn more about what we can do for you?
 Start here.

 The views and strategies described may not be suitable for all investors.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for accounting, legal or tax advice.
 References to future returns are not promises or even estimates of actual returns a client portfolio may achieve.
 Any forecasts contained herein are for illustrative purposes only and are not to be relied upon as advice or interpreted as a recommendation.